-Unless otherwise stated, the fees listed are for both local and non-local fulltime and part-time students.
-All fees are non-refundable and non-transferable.

-(1) Tuition fees equal to the credit units registered for the semester and should be paid before the start of the semester and after the Module Add/Drop period, balance of the tuition fees for the semester, if any, will be collected from/ refunded to the students.
-The tuition fees apply to full□time, part-time and visiting students.

-- (2) Acceptance Fee will be counted as part of the tuition fee and it is non-refundable. - (3) Caution Money is normally converted to payment of the graduation fee and it is non-refundable. - (4) If the review warrants a change of grade, the application fee for review of final module results will be refunded to the applicant. - (5) Deferral Fee is chargeable every semester except that deferment of study in the first semester of the first year of study when the student has not yet started the programme.
+- Unless otherwise stated, the fees listed are for both local and non-local fulltime and part-time students.
+All fees are non-refundable and nontransferable. - (1) Tuition fees are calculated by the number of credits registered for the semester and should be paid before the start of the semester.
+After the Module Add/Drop period, the balance of tuition fees for the semester, if any, will be collected from/refunded to the students.
+The tuition fees apply to full □time, part-time and visiting students. - (2) Acceptance Fee will be counted as part of the tuition fee and it is non-refundable. - (3) The Administration Fee includes the application fee and postage for one visa.
+For subsequent visa/visa extension applications submitted to the Immigration Department of the HKSAR Government via the University, students will have to reimburse the University the application fees and related postage. - (4) Caution Money is normally converted to payment of the graduation fee and it is non-refundable. - (5) If the review warrants a change of grade, the application fee for review of final module results will be refunded to the applicant. - (6) Deferral Fee is chargeable every semester except that deferment of study in the first semester of the first year of study when the student has not yet started the programme.